Getting rid of Leaf Miners for a Beautiful Garden

 Leaf Miner Control for your garden.

-Leaf Miners are the larva from flying insects like, moths, sawflies, beetles, and flies.
-They lay their eggs on the underside of the leaf and when the eggs hatch they start to burrow into the leaf, leaving a tunnel (or mine) through your plants leaves as they suck the sap out of the leaf.
+the eggs hatch they start to burrow into the leaves, making a tunnel (or mine) through your plants leaves as they suck the sap out of them.

 Here are some of the best natural ways for Leaf Miner control.